UBCSailbot/raye-boat-simulator/README.md

 * F_rh = v_ah^2

+## How to Run Simulation with VRX Gazebo Visualization (Experimental Sept 2019)

+The Simulink plots work, but it can be hard to truly understand what a 3D boat is doing just by looking at 8 plots.
+Here are the instructions to setup and run the boat visualization tool.
+Note: This is experimental and currently only visualizes the data in Gazebo, without any simulation dynamics.
+Eg. The simulator just for looks.
+We plan to use Gazebo's physics simulations to test our model in the future.

+1. Install VRX Gazebo.
+This is best done on Ubuntu 18.04, though potentially possible on Ubuntu 16.04.
+To do so, please follow the instructions [here](https://bitbucket.org/osrf/vrx/wiki/tutorials/SystemSetupInstall).
+This installs ROS, Gazebo, and VRX.

+2. Follow the above VRX instructions to run the simulation.
+The launch file is something like `roslaunch vrx_gazebo sandisland.launch`.
+Once the simulation starts, press the Pause button at the bottom left of the screen.
+This turns off the physics so we can simply display the positions over time without the Gazebo physics.

+3. Open MATLAB, enter the folder for boat-simulator, then run the script `Simulink_Python_Communication.m`.
+This clears the workspace variables, runs `Constants_Aug_2019.m` and then opens `sailbot_library.slx` and `Assemble_Blocks_Aug_24.slx`.
+Then it waits for Python to start.

+4. Open a new terminal, change folder to `boat-simulator` then run `python simulink_to_gazebo_pose.py`, which tells the MATLAB script to start, then continuously gets the plot information from simulink, sets up a Gazebo message, then sends to it to Gazebo to show the correct position.

+Be sure to follow this order with running (eg. start Gazebo first, then start MATLAB script, then start Python script).
+Be sure to set the desired variables first in Simulink before starting.
+(Change initial conditions by double clicking on the integrator blocks and change the inputs by changing the values to `sangle`, `rangle`, `v_tw`, and `alpha_tw`.)
+Also change up the parameters in `Constants_Aug_2019.m`.
+If the speed goes too crazy in Gazebo, you may have to close and restart it.

 ## Old Message in README

 Please go to the following link to view the repo in the google drive (temporary fix)